pigpenguin/conformal/readme.md

 image and an *inverse* map it will produce the image under the map.
 It works on animated gifs too.

+## How it works
+Given an inverse map it scans over an empty image and for each pixel it finds the preimage poit and just copies over the value.
+This is why you need to supply an inverse map.

 ## Examples
 Just some examples of what it does to various images.
 (It likes tileable images a lot better).